wglass/rotterdam/README.md

 example.cfg file for an example.

 ### Starting up
-To start rotterdam, run the `rotterdam` executable and pass in the location of a config file (an example.cfg) is included in this here repo:
+To start the rotterdam server, run the `rotterdam` executable and pass in the location of a config file (an example.cfg is included in this here repo):

 ```
 [ ~ ] $ rotterdam example.cfg